wade-sam/fyp-backup-server/app/pkg/backup/README.txt

 Backup Service

 backupService will be in charge of performing and creating backups.
 It will communicate with the Persistence and Broker repositories and can:
-    - Create policies
-    - Edit policies
-    - Delete polices
-    - Run Policies
+    - Start Backup Run

-The Interfaces are as follows:
-    - CreatePolicy
-    - EditPolicy
+    - View Backup Runs

+There are two interfaces:
-    - DeletePolicy
+    - Interface 1
+        * TriggerBackupRun(Policy Name)
+        * ViewBackupRuns()
-    - TriggerPolicyRun
+    - Interface 2
-    - BackupChannel (Returns: a Channel)
+        * BackupExternalCommunication (Returns: a Channel)
-        * The channel is used to open up a connection between the RabbitConsumer
+            * The channel is used to open up a connection between the ExternalConsumer

-Create Policies
- - When a policy is created it will take the following attributes:
-    * Name (String)
-    * Clients (List)
-    * Retention_Time (Integer)
-    * Runs (List)
-    * Type - Two options (String):
-        - Full: Just full backups.
-No Incremental
-        - Incremental: Both Incremental and Full
-    * Scale - Scale can be set to:
-        - Day: If set to Day then the schedules below will be determined in Hours
-        - Week: If set to Week then the schedules bellow will be determined in Days
-        - Month: If se to Month then the schedules bellow will be determined in Weeks
-    * Full_Backup_Schedule - Lists out the Full schedule as determined by the scale
-    * Integer_Backup_schedule - Lists out the Incremental the schedule as determined by the scale
-- After the creation of the policy it will be inputted into the Database via Persistence repository
-- Once inputted in database an event will be called to the ClientManagment service wich will inform the relevent clients to update route_key_bindings to new policy

-Edit Policies
- - Similar to creation but will contain the following:
-    * Policy Name
-    * List of attributes to be changed and the changes in them.
-- If clients have been added/removed then the ClientManagment service will be informed

-Delete Policies
+TriggerBackupRun(Policy Name)
-- Will take the Policy Name and do the following:
+    - Takes a Policy Name as input
-    * will query and retrieve from the database the clients associated with the policy.
-    * Will create an event for the ClientManagment service to remove the route_key_bindings for that policy
-    * Will delete the policy from the database

-Run Policies
+    - Returns a Channel
 This is the largest and most complex function as it will run and manage the backup process.
-It is called if either the user manually or the queryBackupService calls the TriggerPolicyRun method
+It is called by either the user manually through the UI or the queryBackupService calls the TriggerBackupRun method
 The steps are as follows:
-    * Retrieve the following from thePersistenceRepository:
+    * Query PersistenceRepository for information regarding the inputted policy
         - Type of backup to be performed
         - The clients to run
     * After this it will then call the BrokerRepository BackupRun Interface function, passing through the policy name.
-    * When the BackupChannel method is called for the first time it returns a channel.
+    * When the BackupExternalCommunication method is called for the first time it returns a channel.
 This opens up communication between the RabbitConsumer and the service.
     * Models are initialised to hold data:
         - ClientFile struct: There is one for each file.
 These are created upon receipt of Client Job Message.
 Initialy placed in ClientJob map.
         - ClientRun sturct: There will be one per client in the policy.
 Will hold ClientFile structs that have been confirmed, as well as a status, which is initially set to false